Veraph/Algo_Java/test.md

 ## Test file
-This is a test file used for testing github dev function
+This is a test file used for testing github dev function.